amgainpramod/amgainpramod/README.md

 - 👋 Hi, I’m Pramod
 - 👀 I’m interested in web development and testing
 - 🌱 I’m currently learning React, Nextjs, tailwindcss, firebase.
-You can check my builds in the repositories
+You can check my builds below
 - 💞️ I’m looking for a job as web developer
 - 📫 You can reach me on linkedIn: https://www.linkedin.com/in/amgainpramod/ or at twitter: https://twitter.com/amgain_pramod